raul23/split-ebooks-into-folders/README.rst

      --fpf, --files-per-folder FILES_PER_FOLDER  How many files should be moved to each folder. (default: 100)

    Input and output options:
-     folder_with_books                           Folder with books which will be recursively scanned for files.
+     --ome, --output-metadata-extension EXTENSION  This is the extension of the metadata file associated with a an ebook. (default: meta) folder_with_books                             Folder with books which will be recursively scanned for files.
 The found files (and the accompanying metadata files if present) will be split into folders with consecutive names that each contain the specified number of files.
      -o, --output-folder PATH                      The output folder in which all the new consecutively named folders will be created.
 The default value is the current working directory.
                                                    (default: /Users/test/split_into_folders/test_installation)

 `:information_source:` Explaining some of the options/arguments